Falls, with their potential to cause traumatic injuries, are a serious concern that can have...

 5. Reorganize Your Space

-Meanwhile, if you have space under the stairs, in empty closets, or the backyard, consider transforming these spaces with other add-ons.
+Additionally, if you have space under the stairs, in empty closets, or even in your backyard, transforming these areas with additional storage solutions can help you optimize your available space and keep your possessions organized.

 6. Build a Shed